Voyageurs National Park Houseboat Permits

 Voyageurs National Park

 Voyageurs National Park is a land and water environment of great beauty, exceptional natural and cultural resources, and abundant recreation opportunities.
-Located in the lake country of northern Minnesota, the park protects 218,054 acres that include roughly 134,000 acres of forest, 84,000 acres of water, 655-miles of undeveloped shoreline, and hundreds of islands.
-The park's 55-mile northern boundary is the international border between the United States and Canada and includes an important segment of the "transcontinental highway" traversed by French-Canadian voyageurs during the late 1700s and early 1800s.
+In the lake country of northern Minnesota, the park protects 218,054 acres (88,243 ha) including about 134,000 acres (54,227 ha) of forest, 84,000 acres (33,993 ha) of water, 655-miles (1,054 km) of shoreline and hundreds of islands.
+The park's 55-mile (89 km) northern boundary is the border between the United States and Canada and includes an important segment of the "transcontinental highway" traversed by French-Canadian voyageurs during the late 1700s and early 1800s.

 To experience the natural splendor of Voyageurs National Park, visitors must set out by water, much as the Voyageurs did centuries ago.
 The park includes four major lakes -- Rainy, Kabetogama, Namakan, Sand Point, and twenty-six smaller inland lakes that together make up more than a third of the total park area.
 The inland lakes are primarily found on the Kabetogama Peninsula; Voyageurs' largest landmass that can be reached by water in summer or over the ice in winter.